Extensions of Dupire Formula: Stochastic Interest Rates and Stochastic Local Volatility: Introduction

 The primary goal of this paper is to provide a self-contained, detailed derivation for the case of a drift given as the difference of two short rates driven by single factor processes, and to provide a new generalization to a case with very general stochastic drift and diffusion terms.
 In Section \ref{sec:simple_model}, we construct the direct extension of the standard local volatility model to cover stochastic domestic and foreign interest rates in a foreign exchange (FX) derivatives setting.
 The result is presented in both vanilla call option price (\ref{eqn:extendeddupire}) and total Black-Scholes implied variance (\ref{eqn:extendeddupire_tiv}) formulations.
 We also consider the limiting cases, with one or both rates being deterministic, to recover results that can be found in literature ((\ref{eqn:dupire_singlecall}), (\ref{eqn:dupire}), (\ref{eqn:dupire_single_tiv}), and (\ref{eqn:dupire_det_tiv}), respectively).
 Section \ref{sec:general_model} further extends the model to allow drift and diffusion functions of general form with arbitrary number of stochastic factors.
 The general setting is given by (\ref{eqn:general_sde}) and the corresponding Dupire formula in (\ref{eqn:generaldupire}).
+This general setup has greater coverage than the examples found in literature as the interest rates are not assumed to follow particular processes, such as short rate models; the assumption we have is that the discount factor and the asset volatility are adapted functions of the It\^o processes in the SDE system.
+An outline of the derivation for the vanilla call option formulation with Hull-White short rates is presented in \cite{Deelstra2012}.
+In contrast, we endeavor to present a complete and thorough derivation for the general case.
 The rest of the section discusses specific examples and implications for the leverage function in the stochastic local volatility models as well as connections to Gy\"ongy's lemma.
 We chose to present self-contained details of the derivations in the flow of the derivations since that gives more insight into the actual foundation and possible extensions.
+In Section 4, we demonstrate a calibration scheme with fixed-point iteration for the local volatility model subject to stochastic rates, following Linear Gaussian Model (LGM) processes; and study the convergence of the iterations, and accuracy of the pricing with the calibrated local volatility surface.